NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 4. A source MAY provide a URL as one of the values of the `biolink:publications` attribute, EXCEPT in cases where
 a Pubmed, Pubmed Central, or DOI identifier is part of the full URL.
-In such cases, the identifier MUST be reported in its CURIE form, listed below in order of preference for use in Translator (most preferred to least preferred):
+In such cases, the identifier MUST be reported in its CURIE form, listed below in order of preference for use in Translator (most preferred to least preferred).
 If a source provides more than one of the above identifiers for a single publication, the source MUST only report one identifier.
 The preferred order of reporting is: PMID, PMCID, DOI.